ipv6rslimited/delorean/README.md

 ## Features

 - Multi-port
-- Signal handling for graceful shutdown and configuration reload
+- Signal handling for graceful shutdown
 - LRU cache for DNS lookups with a configurable TTL (Time-To-Live)
 - Supports both TLS and HTTP connections to extract the hostname
 - Backend connection based on IPv6 addresses with a specific prefix